 Another great tip: turn your furnace on at least three times before winter weather fully arrives.
 It’s safe to say, we all have our heaters running now, but thanks to some chilly nights already, you’ve probably had your heater on a few times already.

 Don’t forget to change your air filters and clean your air vents regularly.
-Check your filter at least monthly and don’t go longer than 90 days between replacement (although our team recommends replacing monthly).
+Check your filter at least monthly and don’t go longer than 90 days between replacements (although our team recommends replacing them monthly).
 Keep extra filters stocked, too.
 Many of us may only consider cleaning air vents during those deep spring cleans, but keep an eye on those vents for dust and dirt buildup because ventilation blockages can cause inefficient airflow.
 Did you know that replacing a dirty filter can improve energy use by 5 to 15 percent!

-Since our temperatures do not get extreme too often, experts may not recommend that we commit to fully winterizing our outdoor air conditioning units, but there are still some tips that will help us get the most life out of our outside unit.
+Since our temperatures do not get extreme too often, experts may not recommend that we commit to fully winterizing our outdoor air conditioning units, but there are still some tips that will help us get the most life out of our outside units.
 In the spring, wash your air conditioning unit with a hose and remove any debris and dirt.
 Allow it to dry completely.
 Regular check-ups for your air conditioning unit also ensure that it is running with enough refrigerant, which can escape over time.

 If your home has a gas fireplace, we recommend having an expert clean your gas logs yearly.
 This will prevent dust build-up which can cause malfunctioning.

 By following these helpful HVAC tips, you’ll be giving yourself and your HVAC system the best chance at a long life, and be ensuring you and your family enjoy a comfortable home!